NeST-BO: Fast Local Bayesian Optimization via Newton-Step Targeting of Gradient and Hessian Information: NEWTON-STEP-TARGETED BAYESIAN OPTIMIZATION

 \subsection{Implementation Details}

-\paragraph{Moving direction.} If $\widehat{\bs{H}}$ is positive semi-definite (PSD), the Newton step is a descent direction.
-If not, we revert to a length-scale-normalized gradient step \citep[Appendix~A.4]{muller2021local}.
-This approach worked well in our experiments.
-Other fallback methods, which are compatible with NeST-BO, include using a modified Newton direction that enforces PSD curvature or a conjugate gradient variant with negative-curvature handling \citep{royer2020newton}.
+Algorithm~\ref{alg:NeSTBO} describes an idealized NeST-BO loop used for exposition.
+In practice, just as vanilla NM can be brittle without safeguards, we found it helpful to use a slightly ``hardened'' variant for all experiments.
+The key point is that NeST-BO’s value is in \textit{where} it samples at each iteration (i.e., producing high-quality local gradient/Hessian information), so we can borrow standard Newton-style safeguards without changing the core idea.
+For completeness, the full pseudocode for our practical implementation is given in Appendix~\ref{app:practical-nestbo}.
+We summarize the main choices here.

-\paragraph{Batch vs.\ sequential selection.} Although \eqref{eq:nest-approx} supports joint batches, we select points \emph{greedily}: after each selection we update the posteriors and re-optimize for the next point.
-This replaces a single $b_t d$-dimensional search with $b_t$ independent $d$-dimensional searches and discourages near-duplicate picks because the covariance terms grow deterministically.
-In our preliminary tests, greedy sequential selection closely matched joint optimization while being much simpler to implement.
+\paragraph{GP hyperparameters.} In most applications, kernel hyperparameters are not known \textit{a priori}.
+We thus need to fit the GP by maximizing the marginal log likelihood, which is standard in the BO literature.
+Our method does not rely on this specific estimator; any hyperparameter learning procedure can be used.

-\paragraph{Step size.} We use a standard Armijo backtracking linesearch on the GP mean $\mu_\mathcal{D}$, which is effective and widely used in practice; we adopt standard defaults and cap the number of steps \citep[Chapter 1]{bertsekas2016nonlinear}.
-One can replace backtracking with a \textit{trust-region} Newton step that minimizes a penalized quadratic model inside a ball around $\bs{x}_t$.
-This variant carries strong global convergence properties and is a drop-in change to NeST-BO’s update rule.
+\paragraph{Moving direction.} NeST-BO is meant to behave like a local Newton-type method once it enters a well-behaved neighborhood.
+When $\widehat{\bs H}_{\mathcal D}(\bs x_t)$ is positive definite (and not too ill-conditioned), this is a descent direction for the GP mean and typically behaves as expected.
+If $\widehat{\bs H}_{\mathcal D}(\bs x_t)$ is indefinite or numerically unstable to invert, we interpret this as a signal that we are not yet in a regime where Newton steps are reliable, and we revert to a length-scale-normalized gradient step \citep[Appendix~A.4]{muller2021local}.
+This is a simple and robust fallback; many other Newton safeguards (e.g., damping/regularization or trust-region updates) could also be used, but we did not attempt to exhaustively test (or internally tune) these variants, which would be valuable future work.

-\paragraph{Scale factor.} The scale $\widehat{s}_t$ trades off gradient versus curvature learning.
-We use $\widehat{s}_t = 1$ by default, which performed well across dimensions and avoids the extra computation of plug-in or Monte Carlo estimates (see Appendix \ref{app:scale-factor} for comparisons).
+\paragraph{Batch versus sequential selection.} Although \eqref{eq:nest-approx} supports joint batch optimization, we select points \textit{greedily}.
+After choosing each point, we update the posterior covariance deterministically (note that the power functions do not depend on the realized outcomes), and then re-optimize to choose the next point.
+This replaces a single $b_t d$-dimensional search with $b_t$ separate $d$-dimensional searches and naturally discourages near-duplicate selections, since conditioning on a chosen location reduces posterior variance around it.
+In our preliminary tests, greedy selection closely matched joint optimization.